MicrosoftDocs/visualstudio-docs/docs/profiling/html-ui-responsiveness.md

     -   **Startup Project**.
 Choose this option to analyze the current startup project.
 If you're running the app on a remote machine or device, you must use this setting, which is the default value.

     -   **Running App**.
-Choose this option to select a Windows Store app from a list of running apps.
+Choose this option to select a UWP app from a list of running apps.
 You can't use this option when you're running the app on a remote machine or device.

          You can use this option to analyze performance of apps that are running on your computer when you don't have access to source code.